Where is the Shed?

 Why does it cost?

-It is necessary to charge some fee as running the Shed does cost for:
+It is necessary to charge fees as running the Shed does cost for:

 - the initial cost of equipment (saws, hammers, drills, sanders, vacuum cleaners etc)